 Product innovation is happening at a faster pace than ever before.
 Are we getting so used to that pace that we have higher expectations for innovation than before?

-Is the smartphone / tablet field so mature that it is less likely to be the subject of any new revolutionary “wow” or “just one more thing” developments?
+Is the smartphone/tablet field so mature that it is less likely to be the subject of any new revolutionary “wow” or “just one more thing” developments?

-Many of those are in early days, and we have not yet grasped how they will impact us.
+Many of those are in the early days, and we have not yet grasped how they will impact us.
 Some, such as AI, are behind the scenes, so while we have the benefit of it, its not something we can hold in our hand.
 And some are not as personal or multifunctional as a phone or tablet, and may never be something everyone will have.

-We forget that while the ipad, for example, was revolutionary when it came out, there had been several attempts to create tablets earlier.
+We forget that while the iPad, for example, was revolutionary when it came out, there had been several attempts to create tablets earlier.
 They failed because they missed the mark on features and useability – in part because the tech had to catch up with the concept.
 Like the entertainer who is perceived as an overnight success, but has spent years as a starving artist.